Nor'easter cuts power to over half-million homes, businesses

 BOSTON (AP) — A nor’easter that battered the Atlantic coast with hurricane-force wind gusts left more than a half-million homes and businesses without power in New England and forced the closure of bridges, ferries and schools in the region Wednesday.

-The Massachusetts Emergency Management Agency reported about 425,000 power outages after gusts as high as 94 mph (151 kph) blew tree branches laden with wet, heavy leaves onto power lines.
+The Massachusetts Emergency Management Agency reported about 425,000 power outages after powerful winds blew tree branches laden with wet, heavy leaves onto power lines.
 Utilities reported about 90,000 customers without power in Rhode Island, 17,000 in Maine, 15,000 in Connecticut and 6,000 in New Hampshire.

+Officials advised against travel in southeastern Massachusetts because of wind, toppled trees and downed power lines.
+At the airport in New Bedford, the wind flipped a small plane over a fence.

 Dozens of schools canceled classes.
 In Connecticut, power lines came down on a school bus headed to Middletown High School.
 No injuries were reported.
 Six students were on the bus, which continued its route after emergency responders removed the power lines.

 In Rhode Island, authorities closed the Newport Pell and Jamestown Verrazzano Bridges amid wind gusts as high as 70 mph early Wednesday, then reopened them shortly afterward to most vehicles.
-School buses were still not permitted to cross.
+School buses were not permitted to cross until Wednesday afternoon.

 Ferry service to Martha’s Vineyard and Nantucket islands was suspended Wednesday.